* this is an ENORMOUS post, so go make yourself a cup of tea … or pour a glass of wine!

 There are so many options, from your grandmother’s pearls – to Tiffany’s and Swarovski – to pretty creations from about a million ’boutiques’ on Etsy.com.
-But I’m just going to share my absolute favourite designer – Red-i by Chelsea.
+But I’m just going to share my absolute favourite designer – Chelsea Bond.
 Her creations are so unique and fabulous, she is brilliant!
 Also, Chelsea is an incredible human being and I adore her even though we’ve never met (yet!)
 She’s famous for her ‘Barefoot‘ jewelry and she’s recently added a line of Couture Headpieces.
 There are so many gorgeous styles to choose from AND she takes custom orders.

 SIDE NOTE ON TAN LINES & SUNSCREEN: